Kate-Cher/Skyrunners/README.md

 5. Functional analysis of differentially expressing genes
 6. Сluster analysis

+## System requirements

+The main characteristics required for running alignment and calculating differential expression is RAM.
+We used a server with 32 GB of RAM.

 ## Materials and methods

 1. For some samples we had several pairs of reads, so this files were merged with [merger.sh](https://github.com/Kate-Cher/Skyrunners/blob/main/merger.sh) script.